aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/change-or-replace-header-and-footer/_index.md

 title: Change or Replace Header and Footer – Aspose.Words for .NET
 articleTitle: Change or Replace Header and Footer
 linktitle: Change or Replace Header and Footer
-description: "Change or replace header or footer easily and fast instead of using Open XML SDK."
+description: "Change or replace header or footer easily and fast instead of using Open XML SDK using C#."
 type: docs
 weight: 60
 url: /net/change-or-replace-header-and-footer/